ciena/ciena.saos10/docs/ciena.saos10.saos10_fds_module.rst

 Synopsis
 --------
-- This module provides declarative management of a forwarding domain on Ciena SAOS 10 devices.
+- List of forwarding-domains.
+Forwarding domains are layer 2 forwarding domains to which various entities attach (flow-points, MPLS-PWs etc).